razorlee/TheArena/README.md

 If the Unreal Editor gets stuck on a percentage, go into the Unreal Editor and click Library on the left.

-Then when when you see the version of Unreal you have (hopefully 4.9.x), click the yellow arrow next to Launch and click 'Verify'.
+Then when you see the version of Unreal you have (hopefully 4.10.x), click the yellow arrow next to Launch and click 'Verify'.